-- The timing of the student’s application must meet one of the patterns listed in the “3/2 Program Timing of Application” section below.
+- The timing of the student’s application must meet the criteria described below in “3/2 Program Timing of Application.”

-- There are no exceptions made for students who do not meet all minimum admission requirements.
+- Because admission to the 3/2 Program is simply early admission to graduate school, there are no exceptions made for students who do not meet all minimum admission requirements.
 Students denied admission to the 3/2 program are encouraged to improve their academic performance during their senior year and apply for admission to the traditional Master of Accounting program upon completion of the BSAc.

 3/2 Program Timing of Application

 Students should plan to apply to start the 3/2 program for the Fall or Spring semester AFTER they will have completed all of the following courses: ACG 3101, ACG 3401, ACG 4111, and ACG 4341.
 Students will not be admitted to the program unless they have completed all of these courses, but in some cases, may be completing their graduate school applications while still enrolled in the courses.

 Example: Students completing ACG 4111 and ACG 4341 in the Spring semester would apply to the 3/2 program for the following Fall.
 A student completing ACG 4111 in Spring, and ACG 4341 in Summer, would also apply for the Fall.
 Be sure to check the FSOA website for application deadlines.